DouglasFireDept/Constitution/7-article.md

 ### Section 6: Voting Rights

 Voting rights are reserved for members who have completed the probationary period.
+Cadets do not have voting rights.

 ### Section 7: Age 65